Vericity/bunny_burrow/README.md

 $ git commit -m 'Initial commit.'
 ```

+## Notes

+Due to the locking implementation in `BunnyBurrow::Client#publish`, there is the potential for a
+race condition if the same client is used to publish on separate threads.
+If that behavior is
+desired, `publish` will need to be changed to use a dedicated mutex.

 ## Development

 After checking out the repo, run `bundle install [--path vendor/bundle]` to install dependencies.